Cleveland Sellers: Orangeburg Massacre

-Sellers was back in South Carolina in hopes to finish his bachelor degree.
+Sellers was back in South Carolina in hopes to finish his bachelor's degree.

-On February 8, 1968, approximately 200 protesters gathered on the campus of South Carolina State University (in the city of Orangeburg) to protest the segregation of the All Star Bowling Lane.
+On February 8, 1968, approximately 200 protesters gathered on the campus of South Carolina State University (in the city of Orangeburg) to protest the de facto segregation of the All Star Bowling Lane.
 Now called All-Star Triangle Bowl, it was a bowling alley on Russell Street, owned by local businessman Harry K. Floyd.
 Sellers was at a friend's house when he was alerted of the chaos outside.
 Upon going outdoors, he began walking through the mass of student protestors.

 The surrounding police officers perceived the rowdiness of the crowd as an attack and fired into the crowd, killing three young men: Samuel Hammond, all-state basketball player Delano Middleton, and Henry Smith, and wounding 27 others.
 Sellers was shot in the left shoulder and fell to the ground.

 Then Governor Robert Evander McNair blamed "outside Black Power agitators", but subsequent investigations showed this allegation was without basis.

 The ensuing trial, billed as the first federal trial of police officers for using excessive force at a campus protest, led to the acquittal of all nine defendants.
 Authorities tried to build a case against Sellers claiming he was the instigator.
 While awaiting criminal trial, Sellers was released on bond and went to Atlanta, out of fear of not being safe at home.

 In the fall of 1970, Sellers was convicted of not dispersing when ordered to, and was sentenced to a year in prison.

 Sellers was the only individual imprisoned as a result of the incident.
 He served seven months in prison after a conviction for inciting to riot.
 It's well believed that Sellers was legally targeted in the initiation of the massacre, having been known as a staunch civil rights advocate and former SNCC leader.
 Some have a theory that Sellers was actually the target of an assassination plot during the massacre, although this is factually unfounded.

 During his imprisonment he wrote his autobiography, The River of No Return, chronicling his involvement with the civil rights movement.
 Sellers received a full pardon 25 years after his conviction, but he chose not to have his record expunged, keeping it as a "badge of honor."
-Sellers said that receiving a pardon, "closed a chapter" in his life.
+Sellers said that receiving a pardon "closed a chapter" in his life.